RyanHUNGry/league-of-legends-modeling/README.md

-# League of Legends Exploratory Data Analysis
+# League of Legends Modeling
 ### Creator: Ryan Hung
 ---
 ## Framing the Problem: